mattermost/mattermost-test-management/data/test-cases/cloud/true-up-notification/MM-test-case-2.md

 Test:

-- Log into workspace with admin credentials
+- Log into workspace with admin credentials.
-- Open invite modal.
-Verify banner is not shown.
-Close the modal
 - Create 20 (expect current logged in user) users using /test cmd.
 Such that the active users above 5% and below 10% threshold.
-- Open invite modal.
-Verify banner is shown with Yellow color and a message, "Your workspace user count has exceeded your paid license seat count by 1 seat.
-Notify your Customer Success Manager on your next true-up check".
-Close the modal.
+- Reload the screen.
+Verify global banner is shown with blue color and a message, "Your workspace user count has exceeded your paid license seat count by 1 seat.
+Purchase additional seats to remain compliant."
+The banner should be dismissible.
 - Create 4 more users (total 25) using /test cmd.
 Such that the active users above 10% threshold.
-- Open invite modal.
+- Reload the screen.
 Verify banner is shown with red color and a message, "Your workspace user count has exceeded your paid license seat count by 5 seats.
-Notify your Customer Success Manager on your next true-up check".
-Close the modal.
+Purchase additional seats to remain compliant.".

 **Expected**